 Student Health Insurance: Rice University requires all degree-seeking students to have health insurance.
-Students electing to enroll in the Rice Student Health Plan may opt to be billed annually or semi-annually.
+Students electing to enroll in the Rice Student Health Plan may opt to be billed annually or semiannually.
 Contact the Cashier's Office for payment options (713-348-4946).
-You must complete an insurance waiver form to waive your enrollment in the Rice Student Health Plan.
+The student must complete an insurance waiver form to waive the student's enrollment in the Rice Student Health Plan.